Proven Quincy Criminal Defense Attorney

 Schedule Your Free Consultation – Your Quincy, MA criminal law firm!

 If you have been arrested for a drug crime, you need to take your situation extremely seriously.
-If you do nothing – or if you make damaging mistakes – you could end up in prison for a crime you didn’t commit or facing a sentence that is far greater than the one you would have received with an attorney representing you.
-You have nothing to lose by scheduling a free consultation; and, with so much on the table, you simply cannot afford to face the consequences of going to trial without experienced legal representation.
+If you do nothing – or if you make damaging mistakes – you could end up in prison for a crime you didn’t commit or facing a sentence that is far greater than the one you would have received with a lawyer representing you.
+You have nothing to lose by scheduling a free consultation with our Quincy criminal lawyer; and, with so much on the table, you simply cannot afford to face the consequences of going to trial without experienced legal representation.

 - A $500 to $5,000 fine, and/or